-But, take the cheerfully foul-mouthed Matt Holloway and Michelle Davis, the anonymous duo behind the Thug Kitchen series.
-They are downright disrespectful: “We know lentil soup is good for you, but most of it tastes like sweaty sock water. ”
+But then, there’s the cheerfully foul-mouthed anonymous duo behind the Thug Kitchen series, Matt Holloway and Michelle Davis.
+“We know lentil soup is good for you, but most of it tastes like sweaty sock water. “

 I, of course, am in the former camp.

-I blew on a spoonful of the Greek Lentil and Spinach Soup, then tasted it, straight from the pot I had made after receiving Reid’s email.
+I blew on a spoonful of my own Greek Lentil and Spinach Soup, then tasted it, straight from the pot I had made after receiving Reid’s email.

 Wow.
 It was truly fine.
 How, I wondered, could I have ever forgotten this one?

-And yet, was it truly worthy of the loyalty and devotion Reid had shown it?
+Yet, was it truly worthy of the extreme loyalty and devotion Reid had shown it?

-I decided to try it on my current and congenial writing group the next night, and find out.
+I tried it on my current and congenial writing group the next night, and find out.

-About this group: Twice a year I teach a 12-week, one-evening-a-week writing group, limited to twelve people, in my home (the next one begins on January 29, 2019; if you are interested, click here).
+About this group: Twice a year I teach a 10-week, one-evening-a-week writing group, limited to twelve people, in my home.
+About half attend in person, the other over the Internet, via Zoom.

 That Tuesday, writing class night, I reheated the Greek Lentil and Spinach Soup with Lemon, and put a little bowl of skinny lemon wedges set out beside the pot, along with the soup-cups and spoons.
-I said to everyone, bossily, “Be sure and squeeze a piece of lemon over it.”
+I said to everyone who was present physically, bossily, “Be sure and squeeze a piece of lemon over it.”

 I noticed one student, the irreverent and feisty Ms. So-Blue-in-a-Red-State Kay, wasn’t doing this.
 “Kay!”
 I said.
 “You have to try it with the lemon!
 The lemon really makes it!”